MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/externaltables.md

 |---|---|---|---|-------|----------------------------------|
 |T|Blob|ExternalTables|Docs|[{ "Name": "x",  "CslType": "long"},<br> { "Name": "s",  "CslType": "string" }]|{}|

-## External Tables in Azure Storage

-The following command describes how to create an External Tables located in Azure Storage / Azure Data Lake.
+## External Tables in Azure Storage or Azure Data Lake

-Location can be Azure Blob Storage, Azure Data Lake Store Gen1 and Azure Data Lake Store Gen2.
+The following command describes how to create an external table.
+The table can be located in Azure Blob Storage, Azure Data Lake Store Gen1, or Azure Data Lake Store Gen2.
-Please refer to [storage connection strings](../api/connection-strings/storage.md) on how to create the connection string for each of these options.
+See [storage connection strings](../api/connection-strings/storage.md) to create the connection string for each of these options.

 ### .create or alter external table